 "Thanks, but why him?"

 Samantha snickered, but Merlin merely sighed.
 "He came in here looking for you and saw the floating flour," the wolf replied.
-"He thought it was a ghost and ran off terrified to his quarters."
+"He thought it was a ghost and ran off in terror to his quarters."

 "I'd heard he was superstitious, but that was ridiculous," Samantha observed.
 She looked at Ivy with a grin and added, "This gives me something to tease him about!"